List of awards and nominations received by NCT

 NCT 127's second studio album Neo Zone earned them various nominations, including for Album of the Year at the 2020 Melon Music Awards, while the album's lead single "Kick It" received a nomination for Best Dance Performance at the 2020 Mnet Asian Music Awards.
 NCT Dream's lead single for their fourth EP Reload, "Ridin", earned them a nomination for Best Dance Male at the 2020 Melon Music Awards.
 NCT Dream's first studio album Hot Sauce was commercially successful and won both Best Album Award at the 31st Seoul Music Awards and Album of the Year – 2nd Quarter at the 11th Gaon Chart Music Awards.
 NCT 127's third studio album Sticker won the group their first Daesang (Note: A daesang, which translates to "grand prize", is the highest honor given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) award from a major award show at the 31st Seoul Music Awards and Album of the Year – 4th Quarter at the 11th Gaon Chart Music Awards.
+NCT Dream won the Daesang in 2023 and 2024 at the Seoul Music Awards.
+Overall, NCT has earned a total of ten daesangs across their units.